mtrentz/Website-Text-Scraper/README.md

 ```

 # Usage
 There is a single endpoint at /api/scrape/ that takes in a POST with url, depth, and max_requests.
 If not provided, depth defaults to 2 and max_requests defaults to 200.
-For unlimited depth or max_requests, set them as -1.
+For unlimited depth or max_requests set them as -1.

 Max requests is supposed to be used to limit the amount of scrapes, but it doesn't guarantee that no more than the exact amount of requests will be made.